SAP-samples/teched2025-DT161/exercises/ex3/Ex3-CBC.md

 **Exercise:**

-1. Open [SAP Central Business Configuration](https://my90267828.trn01.cbc.eu.one.cloud.sap/) in a new browser tab.
+1. Open [SAP Central Business Configuration](https://my23353939.trn01.cbc.eu.one.cloud.sap/) in a new browser tab.

 2. Log on with the user credentials provided.

 >Note: The workspace is already available, and you have been assigned as a team member to start the implementation.
-Go to the available *TRAIN-xxx_ML_DDA_Initial* workspace by choosing *Switch Workspace* in the Action column.
+Go to the available *xxx_DDA_Scoping* workspace by choosing *Switch Workspace* in the Action column.

 >*Assign Deployment Target* activity has been already completed for your workspace.
 You can view it or set it to *Completed*.
 In this step the connection between SAP Central Business Configuration workspace and S/4HANA tenant is done.